VasilisMpletsos/vbtokenizer/README.md

 ## 🚀 About This Project

-This project follows Andrej Karpathy’s tutorial ([Youtube Link](https://www.youtube.com/watch?v=zduSFxRajkE&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=9), on building a tokenizer for ground up.
+This project follows `Andrej Karpathy’s tutorial` ([Youtube Link](https://www.youtube.com/watch?v=zduSFxRajkE&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=9)) on building a tokenizer for ground up.
+The task is inspired from `Large Language Models are Unsupervised Learners` ([Paper Link](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)) that showed python level encoding of different input representation.